alphagov/govuk-design-system/src/patterns/passwords/index.md

 #### Showing and hiding passwords

-It's common for services to help users type passwords with a '[show password](https://github.com/alphagov/govuk-design-system-backlog/issues/240)' button to let users see their password if they want to.
+It's common for services to provide a '[show password](https://github.com/alphagov/govuk-design-system-backlog/issues/240)' button which helps users to accurately add their password by letting them see what they're typing

-When there are two or more password fields on a page, the 'show' and 'hide' labels for each password input must be different.
+When there are two or more password fields on a page, the 'show' and 'hide' labels for each password input must be unique.

 For example, you can label the input "Password" as "show password" and label the second input "Re-enter password" as "show re-entered password".

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure any ‘show password’ button is at least 24px by 24px in size, with adequate spacing.
+This is to make sure users can easily interact with the button.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

-### Allow users to paste their password
+### Allow users to paste or autofill their password

 Do not disable paste on password fields.
-People may have very good reasons why they want to paste their password, for example if they’re using a password manager.
+People might have good reasons why they want to paste their password, for example if they’re using a password manager.

+Allow password managers to populate password inputs by adding the autocomplete attribute values for `current-password` and `new-password`.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> You must allow users to copy and paste or autofill their password.
+Avoid making the user memorise or transcribe a password from somewhere else in order to use your service.
+This is to comply with WCAG 2.2 success criterion [3.3.8 Accessible Authentication (Minimum)](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum).

 ### Help users who forget their password